Skip to main content

 VARIABLE <STRING>

-Status message from failed file sharing
+Status message from a failed file export

 files[x].updated